BryceWalter/spotifyExplorer/README.md

 ## Usage

-Register an application on Spotify Developer website Under My Applications, get Client Key and Secret Key, and add these to a .env file as variables clientID and clientSecret
+Register an application on Spotify Developer website Under My Applications, get Client Key and Secret Key, and add these to a .env file as variables clientID and clientSecret.

 # In My Applications, under Redirect URIs, add the URI http://localhost:8080/callback/